defilippomattia/patroni-hetzner-cluster/README.md

 Deploy a 3 nodes POC Postgres cluster with Patroni and Etcd on Hetzner Cloud.

-Patroni and Etcd are deployed on each node, Postgres on two nodes.

 I'm not following best practices here (VMs on public internet, some passwords on the repo, etc) but this is just a POC.

 # Deployment